metosin/spec-tools/README.md

 [![Clojars Project](http://clojars.org/metosin/spec-tools/latest-version.svg)](http://clojars.org/metosin/spec-tools)

-No dependencies, but requires Java 1.8, Clojure `1.9.0-alpha15` and ClojureScript `1.9.494`.
+No dependencies, but requires Java 1.8, Clojure `1.9.0-alpha15` and ClojureScript `1.9.518`.

 ### Spec Records

-Clojure Spec is implemented using reified protocols.
-This makes extending current specs non-trivial.
+Clojure Spec is implemented using reified protocols, making extending specs non-trivial.
 Spec-tools introduces Spec Records that wrap the spec predicates and are easy to modify and extend.
-They satisfy the Spec protocols (`clojure.spec.Spec` & `clojure.spec.Specize`) and implement the `clojure.lang.IFn` so they can be used a normal function predicates.
+They satisfy the Spec protocols (`clojure.spec.Spec` & `clojure.spec.Specize`) and implement the `clojure.lang.IFn` so they can be used as normal function predicates.
 Specs are created with `spec-tools.core/spec` macro of with the underlying `spec-tools.core/create-spec` function.

  The following keys having a special meaning: